 - Brush some milk and sprinkle sugar on both sides of the rolled biscuit.

 - Roll rest of the pastry pieces.

 - Bake in the preheated oven for 18-20 minutes.

 - Each puff pastry sheet yields more than a dozen biscuits.
 You will need 2 baking trays per puff sheet.
 Since I made 1 packet (2 puff sheets), I baked in three batches.
 In the first batch I baked one puff sheet (two baking trays, one in middle rack and the other in bottom rack).
 The second puff sheet, I baked in two batches.

 - Cool the biscuits on cooling rack and store in air tight container.
 These stay good for at least 2 - 3 days and may stay fresh even longer, however biscuits might not last that longer.
 I finished the biscuits in 2 days.

-- I used 3-4 tbsp of sugar but one can use less or more sugar depending on how sweet one wants the biscuits.
+- I used 3-4 tablespoon of sugar but one can use less or more sugar depending on how sweet one wants the biscuits.

 Signup to the newsletter to receive latest updates from MySpicyKitchen.